 - Recognize situations in which professional legal advice is necessary and communicate effectively with legal counsel

-The Compliance Issues in the Life Sciences course can be completed in just 8 weeks.
+As part of Seton Hall’s online law certificate program, Compliance Issues in the Life Sciences - Fraud and Curruption can be completed in just 8 weeks.
 Coursework must be completed in the sequence in which it is offered.
 You should plan to spend about 6-8 hours per week on online coursework, including reading assignments, research and writing projects, and online discussions.

 New course sessions begin five times per year.